2bbb/ofxSpeechRecognizer/README.md

-# ofxSpeechRecognition
+# ofxSpeechRecognizer

-port of Speech framework on iOS.
+wrapper of Speech framework on iOS.

 ## Requirements